-Seeing that exposure to bullying can lead to a profound deterioration of the victim’s psychological health mainly via the experience of stress [13], the same mechanism seems to also influence physical health, specifically MSDs.
-Formerly Vie et al. [27] found both positive and negative emotions mediate the relationship between exposure to bullying and musculoskeletal complaints, even if it seems that negative emotion, namely, stress, is the main mediator.
-In line with this study, to our knowledge, this is the first direct evidence of job-related strain as a mediator between bullying and MSDs.
-Therefore, the strain process, which notoriously may affect the body, for example, by producing tension in the musculature, is one of the elements to consider as we comprehend the detrimental effects of bullying on the victims’ health.
-Note that we only found evidence for a partial mediation by psychological strain, since in the three cases had psychological strain acted as a mediator (i.e., of pain in the low back, upper back, and neck), bullying would have remained a significant risk factor for the investigated MSD in the final model.
+As exposure to bullying can lead to profound deterioration of the victim’s psychological health, mainly via the experience of stress [13], the same mechanism seems to also influence physical health, specifically MSDs.
+Previously, Vie et al. [27] found both positive and negative emotions mediate the relationship between exposure to bullying and musculoskeletal complaints, although negative emotion, namely stress, is the main mediator.
+Consistent with this prior study, to our knowledge, the current study provides the first direct evidence of job-related strain as a mediator between bullying and MSDs.
+Therefore, the strain process, which is well known to affect the body, such as by producing tension in the musculature, is an element to consider in the detrimental effects of bullying on the victims’ health.
+Note that we only found evidence for partial mediation by psychological strain, since for three of the MSDs psychological strain acted as a mediator, and bullying would have remained a significant risk factor for the investigated MSD in the final model.

-One explanation for the direct effect between bullying and MSDs could be that we operationalized psychological strain in terms of emotional exhaustion, which mainly taps low-arousal symptoms, such as feelings of fatigue and depression, thus capturing only certain kinds of manifestation of psychological strain.
+One explanation for the direct effect between bullying and MSDs could be that we operationalized psychological strain in terms of emotional exhaustion, which mainly taps low-arousal symptoms, such as feelings of fatigue and depression, and thus we captured only certain manifestations of psychological strain.
 High-arousal symptoms such as anxiety and irritability, which are not well represented in the emotional exhaustion construct, may be even more critical in mediating the effect of bullying on MSDs.
-This is because bullying has been shown to generate strong feelings of anxiety and, eventually, disorders in those who are exposed [3]; at the same time, anxiety has been found to be one of the stronger affective mediators of the relationship between psychosocial aspects of work and MSDs [41].
-In brief, there is room to believe that the psychological strain generated by exposure to bullying may have an even more important role in the occurrence of MSDs than that found in the present study.
+This is because bullying has been shown to generate strong feelings of anxiety and, eventually disorders in those who are exposed [3]; at the same time, anxiety has been found to be one of the stronger affective mediators of the relationship between psychosocial aspects of work and MSDs [41].
+In brief, it is plausible that the psychological strain generated by exposure to bullying may have an even more important role in the occurrence of MSDs than that found in the present study.
 This suggests the need for more research in this area.

 One of the main strengths of this study is the focus on workplace bullying as a psychosocial risk factor for MSDs.
-Even though NIOSH [16] considers these health complaints an important occupational disease, relative to other psychosocial risk factors, they are still understudied.
-Another strong point is represented by the fact that work characteristics, workplace bullying, stress, and MSDs are studied together.
-Usually, the relationships between work characteristics, bullying, and stress find evidence in stress or psychological literature, whereas the relationships between work characteristics and MSDs are predominantly found within the medical, ergonomic, and epidemiological fields [24].
+Even though NIOSH [16] considers these health complaints an important occupational disease, relative to other psychosocial risk factors they remain understudied.
+Another strong point is that work characteristics, workplace bullying, stress, and MSDs were studied concurrently.
+Usually, the relationships between work characteristics, bullying, and stress are reported in the psychological literature, whereas the relationships between work characteristics and MSDs are predominantly found within the medical, ergonomic, and epidemiological fields [24].